 BSc(Hons) Optometry is a specialist bachelor's degree that will give you the in-depth academic and practical grounding you need to go into your pre-registration year as a trainee optometrist.

-With a balanced mix of theory and placement experience in Year one and Year two, and a clinic placement at a hospital eye service in Final year, you'll be set up with the skills, knowledge and hands-on experience you need to move forward confidently into this thriving profession.
+With a mix of theory, practical and placement experience in Year one and Year two, and a hospital eye service placement in your Final year, you'll be set up with the skills, knowledge and hands-on experience you need to move forward confidently into this thriving profession.

-Benefit from maximum contact time with patients from year one onwards, with extensive clinical experience at our onsite clinic at the University, and external placements each year with a wide range of employers.
+Benefit from real-world experience and maximum contact time with patients from Year one onwards, with extensive clinical experience at our on-site clinic at the University, and external placements each year.

 Graduate in a strong and confident position to move into your pre-registration year.